 “I should not have thrown my toy because it isn’t a ball and this is inside the house”

 “I like your stuff but I have my own but I think maybe you can share after lunch?”
 He wanted my sunglasses so I agreed to let him try on and wear my “beach sunglasses” after lunch

 I repeat it is important to teach your child using modeling, rules, love and respect.
 I ask to use his toys.
 I put them back when I am done.
-I have been to time out for using poor judgement.
+I have been to time out for using poor judgment.
 He actually asked me the three questions.
 Then I got a big hug and I know you will try harder next time.

 Keep up the good work and keep those questions coming.
-Everyday is a new day.
+Every day is a new day.